Chart Color Schemes

 Baulkham Hills (West) - Bella Vista's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Health outcomes data shows Baulkham Hills (West) - Bella Vista has very low prevalence of common health conditions across all age groups.
-Private health cover is exceptionally high at approximately 61% of the total population of 14,249 people, compared to 63.7% in Greater Sydney and a national average of 55.3%.
+Private health cover rate is approximately 61% of the total population of 14,319 people, compared to 63.7% in Greater Sydney and a national average of 55.3%.
 The most common medical conditions are asthma (5.7%) and arthritis (5.6%).

-76.4% of residents declare themselves completely clear of medical ailments, compared to 75.9% across Greater Sydney.
-There are 18.5% of residents aged 65 and over, totalling 4,345 people.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+76.4% of residents declare themselves completely clear of medical ailments, compared to 75.9% in Greater Sydney.
+18.5% of residents are aged 65 and over (4,366 people).
+Health outcomes among seniors align with the general population's health profile.

 Frequently Asked Questions - Health